rlue/ryanlue.com/_posts/2017-02-18-how-to-publish-a-gem.md

 If you’ve seen the [listing for Pry on RubyGems][pry]{:target="_blank"}, you’ll notice that a lot of this information looks familiar.
 In fact, each listing on RubyGems is automatically generated from this metadata file – there is no way for developers to manually edit a gem’s listing through the website.

 That means that before you can package a gem (Step 3 above), you must compile all of this information into a metadata file of your own (Step 1 above).
-(If you’re sweating over the length of the file you’re looking at now, relax – the gemspec file it was generated from is only 18 lines long.)
+If you’re sweating over the length of the file you’re looking at now, relax: you don’t write the `metadata.gz` file by hand.
+Instead, it’s automatically generated from a shorter, simpler file called a gemspec.
+Pry’s gemspec is only 18 lines long.

-Note that this file is not included in the library that ultimately gets installed on your system (hence our use of `gem fetch` and not `gem install` for this section).
-The information inside is extracted for use by the `gem` command (and the gem host, RubyGems.org), but is not a part of the library itself.
+Note that this file is extraneous to the library itself.
+It is not included in what gets installed on your system; rather, it’s a profile of _information about the library,_ without which RubyGems couldn’t do its job.
+Library + metadata = package.

 ### Data (or, the library itself)